hubotio/hubot/README.md

 To enable third-party scripts that you've added you will need to add the package name as a double quoted string to the `external-scripts.json` file for your hubot.

+**Please note that external scripts may become the default for hubot scripts in future releases.**

 ### Creating A Script Package